lwilletts/fwm/README.md

 Fullscreen a given window id.
 Run the same command to reset the window back to its original position.
 Improved over cwm window-fullscreen by following mouse.
+Can set screen independantly.

 #### fwmrc

-Sets various environment variables and can be sourced by your shell for usage of custom xprop wrapper functions for retrieving window names, classes and process ids.
+Sets various environment variables like colours, gaps, borderwidth etc. Can be sourced by your shell for usage of custom xprop wrapper functions for retrieving window names, classes and process ids.

 #### group

-Basic group script for window mapping.
+Basic groups script for workspace management.

 #### move

-Move and position windows on your multihead setup.
+Move and position windows on a multihead setup.
 Follows mouse pointer for monitor information if no monitor given.

 #### under